TGlenn44/omniafortis/README.md

 ## Licensing

 > **This is a proprietary project.
-Not open source.
-Not for duplication.**
+Not open source or for duplication.**

 © 2025 Theodore Glenn.
 All rights reserved.
 OmniaFortis™ is a protected work.
-Unauthorized use, reproduction, or distribution of the codebase is strictly prohibited.
+Unauthorized use, reproduction, or distribution of the codebase is prohibited.

 ---